lupuleasa-core/i.do/README.md

 # i.do - The code-based todo-list
-"i.do" is a code-based todo-list that focuses on habit building and procedures.
+"**i.do**" is a code-based todo-list that focuses on habit building and procedures.

-Because sometimes you need an algorithm, not just
+Because sometimes you need an algorithm that works for you, not just a bullet list.

-The syntax is saved as pseudo-code.
+**The plan is: **

+- get the app working to automate the task tracking

+- get a community to form around this format

+- share wisdom and useful algorithms

+- create a steady database for all to use

+## Example of format

 For instance, the below pseudo-code is readable, and anyone can perform it for keeping track of tasks, in a deeper way than simply todo-lists.

 The goal is to make an app that automates this process and keeps you on track of your goals.

-Eventually, a community will form around this format, and wisdom will be shared.

-"The problem today is not the lack of information, it's the lack of wisdom."
+*"The problem today is not the lack of information, it's the lack of wisdom."*

 ```
 //Learning hyper-parameters,